Iraqi Christians fly to new life in France after escaping Islamic State

 About 40 Christians arrived from northern Iraq at the end of August, based on strict criteria that they had family ties in France and sufficient resources to survive there.
 Another 60 have also come by their own means.

 For most of the refugees, coming to France brings fear of the unknown.
-Few speak French and most have never before even taken a plane, let alone traveled to a Western country.
+Few speak French and most have never before even taken a plane, let alone travelled to a Western country.

 Michel, 56, an electrical engineer from the Christian town of Qaraqosh, held no hope of getting work in France at his age with no French.
 But he was heading with his two daughters, son and wife to the city of Lyon, where his wife's brother lives.